Toniq-Labs/exponent/README.md

 Once minted, users will be able to transfer EXTs and use them through the Exponent Platform.

 ## eDEX Protocol
-The eDEX Protocol provides IC Canisters for the trading of EXTs in a decentralized way via Decentralized Exchanges and Online Marketplaces.
-Developers can deploy their own eDEX Canisters and set defined trading fees.
+The eDEX Protocol provides IC Canisters for the trading of EXTs in a decentralized way using dapps like Decentralized Exchanges and Online Marketplaces.
+Developers can deploy their own eDEX Canisters and set developer defined trading fees.
 We will also look to release our own DEX built on top of the eDEX Protocol.

-## atomIC Protocol
-This is a Cross-chain atomic bridge - allowing users to move digital assets through different blockchains via a secure atomic transfer using smart contracts.
-Assets moves cross-chain will exist on-chain in Secured Reserve Contracts (SRCs) and can be reclaimed via a reverse atomic transfer in future.

 ## Rapt Protocol - Wrapped ICP Tokens
 The Rapt Protocol allows for the interoperability of ICP tokens, providing an EXT-like interface to allow for the treatment of ICP tokens as an EXT.
 This will allow us to securely use these wrapped ICP tokens as trading pairs and cross-chain transfers.